 So What Makes a good LED Fixture?

-There are 5 things to considering when determining if a LED Fixture is good quality:
+There are 5 things to consider when determining if a LED Fixture is of good quality:

 - Build Quality